 The annual regional consultative meetings (Vic Fish Stock) provide a forum for discussion on fish stocking regimes, fish population surveys and other related recreational fisheries management issues.
 To access the reports from 2005 - present see Vic Fish Stock reports.

-For a list of salmonid (trout and salmon) stocking in Victorian waters by the Victorian Fisheries Authority see:
+For a list of salmonid (trout and salmon) stocking in Victorian waters by the Victorian Fisheries Authority, including our Family Fishing Lakes stocked for the school holidays, see:

 Native fish stocking

 For an historical list of native fish stocking in Victorian waters by The Victorian Fisheries Authority see:

 Marine stocking is being trialed in Victoria.
 A Victorian first stocking trial of dusky flathead fingerlings occurred in early 2021 as part of the Gippsland Lake Recreational Fishery Plan.
 In 2015 and 2016 Lake Tyers and Tamboon Inlet were stocked with mulloway.
 Lake Tyers also received a stocking of estuary perch.
 Eastern king prawns were also stocked into Lake Tyers in 2013.

 Prevously, Dr Matt Taylor from the University of New South Wales has completed an initial assessment of the feasibility of marine stocking in Victoria.
 The report outlines an assessment of twelve estuaries which may be suitable for future stocking consideration.
 A copy of the report can be found at the following link: Marine Stocking in Victoria